 - A - Associated signs and symptoms (Pyrexia, Nausea, Diarrhoea, Constipation, Acid indigestion)

-Administer Entonox for pain relief, monitor cardiac rhythm, treat for shock if large quantities of blood are believed to have been lost, call for paramedic backup.
+Always administer Entonox for adequate pain relief pending examination (ascertain what pain relief has been taken by patient), monitor cardiac rhythm, treat for shock if large quantities of blood are believed to have been lost, call for paramedic backup if required.

 Transport to hospital